victorjonsson/Arlima/readme.txt

 == Changelog ==

-= 2.6.x (WIP) =
+= 2.6.22 =

-- Added action "arlima_register_format" to hook into when using any of the arlima_register/deregister functions.
+- Fixed bug that made it hard to add child articles in the list manager when having several lists open at once.
 - Fixed bug that sometimes caused articles to generate the wrong image version.
+- Fixed bug that sometimes prevented the article from updating url and title
 - Fixed bug that prevented Arlima from expiring the list cache if using a custom implementation of Arlima_CacheManager.
-- Fixed bug that sometimes prevented the article from updating url and title
+- Added action "arlima_register_format" to hook into when using any of the arlima_register/deregister functions.
 - General improvements.